Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Related Work

-\emph{Stochastic incremental gradient} method~\cite{schmidt2013minimizing,LeRouxSchmidtBach12,Defazio:14a,FINITO,MISO:15,Lan:15a} is also widely studied in recent literature.
+\emph{Stochastic incremental gradient} methods~\citep{schmidt2013minimizing,LeRouxSchmidtBach12,Defazio:14a,FINITO,MISO:15,Lan:15a,palaniappan2016stochastic} is also widely studied in recent literature.
 Different from SVRG, stochastic incremental gradient method computes a full gradient only once at the beginning, but maintains and updates the average of historical stochastic gradients using one sampled instance per iteration.
-Most stochastic incremental gradient methods have the same per-iteration cost as SVRG and also need $O((n+\kappa)\log(1/\epsilon))$ iterations to find an $\epsilon$-optimal solution except the recent RPDG method by Lan \& Zhou~\cite{Lan:15a} which needs only $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ iterations.
-This iteration complexity achieved by Lan \& Zhou~\cite{Lan:15a} is proved to be optimal~\cite{Lan:15a}.
+Standard stochastic incremental gradient methods~\citep{schmidt2013minimizing,LeRouxSchmidtBach12,Defazio:14a,FINITO,MISO:15} have a per-iteration cost of $O(p)$ just as SVRG and need $O((n+\kappa)\log(1/\epsilon))$ iterations to find an $\epsilon$-optimal solution so that their overall complexity is the same as SVRG.
+Moreover, an accelerated stochastic incremental gradients method, named RPDG~\citep{Lan:15a}, achieves an iteration complexity of only $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ and a per-iteration cost of $O(p)$ so that its overall complexity is the same as Katyusha.
+The iteration complexity of RPDF and Katyusha is proved to be optimal by~\citet{Lan:15a}.